nyimbi/semantica/Overview.md

-# 🚀 SemantiCore: The Ultimate Knowledge Engineering Toolkit
+# 🚀 Semantica: The Ultimate Knowledge Engineering Toolkit

 > **"Transform Unstructured Data into Semantic Layers: Build Enterprise Knowledge Graphs with Engineering Precision"**

 ---

-## 🎯 **What is SemantiCore?**
+## 🎯 **What is Semantica?**

-SemantiCore is a comprehensive toolkit for Knowledge Engineering and Semantic Layer construction.
+Semantica is a comprehensive toolkit for Knowledge Engineering and Semantic Layer construction.
 It transforms unstructured data into structured, queryable semantic layers with built-in quality controls, conflict detection, and full provenance tracking.
 Built for data engineers, knowledge engineers, and semantic architects.

 ---